brianadams2337/containerstore-demo/.changeset/loud-pants-fetch.md

 '@scayle/storefront-boilerplate-nuxt': minor
 ---

-[E2E] Ensure accurate price calculations in the shopping basket, including scenarios with regular prices, sales, and promotions.
+[E2E] Enhanced end-to-end tests to ensure accurate price calculations in the shopping basket, covering scenarios with regular prices, sales, and promotions.